+< Next OF CHANGE>

 7.7 Receiver intermodulation

 7.7.1 General

 Third and higher order mixing of the two interfering RF signals can produce an interfering signal in the band of the desired channel.
 Intermodulation response rejection is a measure of the capability of the receiver to receive a wanted signal on its assigned channel frequency at the antenna connector for BS type 1-C or TAB connector for BS type 1-H in the presence of two interfering signals which have a specific frequency relationship to the wanted signal.